-In 1933 pari-mutuel wagering was legalized, being the first form of gambling to be authorized in the state.
-Currently there are dozens of OTB betting sites and tracks across the state, even if these tracks are operating full-time just in the summer, mostly July and August.
+In 1933 pari-mutuel wagering was legalized, is the first form of gambling to be authorized in the state.
+Currently, there are dozens of OTB betting sites and tracks across the state, even if these tracks are operating full-time just in the summer, mostly July and August.

-1986 brought the legalization of lottery, game that has grown to be a big revenue generator for South Dakota.
-In terms of casinos, the first tribal gaming compacts were signed in 1993, and today, both tribal and commercial casinos are legal in South Dakota, being a major touristic attraction throughout the state, and particularly in Deadwood, a city that has become a casino hotspot.
+1986 brought the legalization of the lottery, a game that has grown to be a big revenue generator for South Dakota.
+In terms of casinos, the first tribal gaming compacts were signed in 1993, and today, both tribal and commercial casinos are legal in South Dakota, being a major tourist attraction throughout the state, and particularly in Deadwood, a city that has become a casino hotspot.

 South Dakota is one of the most liberal states in the country in what concerns gambling laws, which also include charitable gaming.
 To host these games the organization have to qualify as charitable and this will enable it to operate lottery and bingo to raise funds.

 In recent years small stakes games have also been legalized, which means that slots and card games can now be played in bars and clubs.
 The limit for the establishment is $50 wager for any player, but a poker tournament in the local club certainly brings a special appeal to it.

 Despite its smaller size in the land, the state has more than 45 land-based casinos, which is much more than many of the other states.
 Some of the choices of land-based casinos within South Dakota are; Royal River Casino, Tin Lizzie Gaming, Rosebud Casino, Four Aces, Gold Dust Gaming, Grand River Casino, Deadwood Dicks, Celebrity Casino, and many others.